Railways around Peterborough & The National Rail Network & Heritage railways in the UK

 This line crossed the Great Northern and Great Eastern Joint Railway on the level here just to north of the GN&GEJR station.

 There was a station at French Drove in the middle of nowere and then a Postland which was also in the fens but was for the village of Crowland which was at least 3 miles away.

 There was also a station in the village Cowbite.
 All the stations along this line were closed for passengers befor the railway closed apart from March and Spalding.

 Two class 20s on a freight at French Drove

 The Doncaster to Cambridge DMU services were one of the last passenger services on this line.
 It stopped at Spalding for about 15mins and at March for about 30mins and at Ely for another long stop.

-Class 31 on a tanker train at Cowbit
+Class 31 on a train of tank wagons at Cowbit

-There has been some talk of this line re-opening, but some of the main briges have been removed and Whitemoor Prison and The New Network rail Yard has built oversome over some the line at March.
+There has been some talk over the years of this line re-opening, but some of the main briges have been removed and Whitemoor Prison and The New Network rail Yard has been built over some of some the line at March.
 Some of the A16 Spading bypass and new houses have been built at Spalding, on the old track bed.
-The longer time goes by the more it will cost and it may never happen .
+The longer time goes by the more it will cost and it will never happen.